yangxiaoj/booknotes/项目文档/HCC/HCC.md

 #### Description CHATGPT rewrite:

-Boxplot illustrating the distribution of Myeloid cell proportions across different cell types.
+Scatter diagram illustrating the distribution of Myeloid cell proportions across different cell types.
 ### Results

 Proportion of Myleoid  cells from high to low: